forgojs/forgo/README.md

 There will be three components:

-1. The main TodoList component
+1. TodoList (the main component)
-2. A TodoListItem component
+2. TodoListItem
-3. And an AddTodo component
+3. AddTodo

 Here's the TodoList, which hosts the other two components.